mucool123/mucool123/README.md

 Welcome to my portfolio!
 I'm a Data Science enthusiast with a passion for exploring the depths of AI and machine learning.
 Feel free to explore my projects and reach out if you have any questions or collaboration ideas!

+# Present Work:
+- Currently I am working as a Data Sceince Graduate Research Assistant in Professor Sunandan Chakraborthy's Lab at Indiana University.
+- I also work a Accounting Specialist at Indiana University Parking Services Department.

 ---

 ## Contact